-Hunger Count 2017: A Snapshot of Poverty in Hamilton
+Hunger Count 2018: Food Insecurity and Poverty in Hamilton

-Every year, Hamilton Food Share compiles data on local food bank usage in association with our member agencies.
-We want to know if more people are going hungry, for how long, who uses food banks and why.
+Every year, Hamilton Food Share compiles data on local food bank usage in association with our 12 member agencies.
+The Hunger Count tells us who needs food, how often and what their reasons are for using the emergency food network.

-- 88% of households that live in market rental properties are high risk or extreme risk of becoming homeless.
+- 86% of households that live in market rental properties are at high risk or extreme risk of becoming homeless.

-- 36% of food bank users receive disability-related income supports in Hamilton.
-That’s double the national rate of 18%.
+- Over 1 in every 3 food bank users receive disability-related income supports in Hamilton.
+That’s well above the national rate.

 To make an immediate impact for those struggling with hunger, please consider making a donation today.